 Can Homeschoolers take IGCSEs?

 In some cases, where a GCSE either isn’t available to private candidates, or would be logistically difficult for them to sit, there is an IGCSE available that they can take instead.
-IGCSEs are International GCSEs and are an equivalent qualification to GCSEs that can be taken both inside and outside the UK.
+IGCSEs are International GCSEs and are directly equivalent to GCSEs that can be taken both inside and outside the UK.

 They are usually 100% exam based which makes them easier for homeschoolers to take as they don’t need to have coursework assessed.
 Many private schools use IGCSEs rather than GCSEs.
 They are generally recognised by colleges and universities in the same way as GCSEs.